 Meeting The IT Challenge

 So how does IT know what business needs to support?
 It does it by continually monitoring, reviewing, and improving service performance.
-It’s the only way to ensure business gets what it needs from IT.
+It’s the only way to ensure the business gets what it needs from IT.

 But IT can’t do this effectively if its management systems are still at a “component” or process level.
-In other words it can’t do that if its managing and monitoring applications, computers, and networks discretely.
+In other words, it can’t do that if it’s managing and monitoring applications, computers, and networks discretely.

 That’s where SLM comes in.

-SLM To The Rescue
+Service Level Management To The Rescue

-From a technical standpoint, SLM lets you to define demand, monitor performance, and review opportunities for improvements.
+From a technical standpoint, SLM lets you define demand, monitor performance, and review opportunities for improvements.
 It can also help you identify and resolve misalignments and weaknesses, ensuring that the business gets optimal IT service and support.

 From a business standpoint, SLM delivers significant business benefits as a whole.
 Put simply, SLM increases customer satisfaction and retention, boosts revenues and profits, and maximizes business unit productivity.

-Other SLM Benefits
+Other Service Level Management Benefits

 SLM also optimizes the speed of service delivery, increases IT’s involvement in business planning, and improves the company’s ability to monitor SLAs.
 More important, SLM provides a competitive edge.
 And in this day and age, where marketplaces are hotly contested and industry consolidations happen constantly, it’s the only way you can survive and thrive.

 Of course, SLM has its downside.
 For example, it can be costly.
 But implementing it may be inevitable if you want to compete in the future.
 Analysts tend to agree that the growing dependence of businesses on IT performance and reliability will drive many businesses to SLM.
 If that’s the case, is there any reason for you to hold off on implementing SLM at your business?